Hanna Putz: Life and work

 [Hanna Putz's] photographs depict predominantly women of her own generation – among them friends and peers of the artist, protagonists of the Austrian art scene [...
 She] documents the contemporary individual, exempt from all ties, with radical crops and tilted views.
 In her distinctive, quiet yet powerful, voice, Putz casts a contemporary female perspective (...).

 In 2018 Hanna Putz and her partner Daniel Richter founded Pampam Publishing, a publisher of artist books.
-Everything else is a lie by Putz and White Flag, a collaboration between Hanna Putz and Sophie Thun, were both published in 2019.
+Everything else is a lie by Putz and White Flag, a collaboration between Hanna Putz and Sophie Thun, were both published in 2019.In 2022 Putz published a photobook consisting of three portrait series entitled 'LARA, SASHA, LILLI' with the publishing house Walther König.

 Putz has been a visiting lecturer at the University of Art and Design in Linz, the Schule Friedl Kubelka as well as the Bauhaus University in Weimar, Germany.
 She has been nominated for various residencies and awards for her photographic work such as the FOAM Paul Huf award, Plat(t)form 2020 at Fotomuseum Winterthur and the 27th Hyères international festival of fashion and photography among others.